 Based on the latest release, the fields with the lowest underemployment rates are nursing, education, and engineering.

-SDSU Global Campus Programs to Avoid Underemployment
+SDSU Online Programs to Avoid Underemployment

 Computer Engineering